rajeev-gautam/CODESOFT/README.md

 # CODESOFT
-Level 1 all three tasks are stored in this repository/
+Level 1 all three tasks are stored in this repository.